 - Universal Credit.

-A somewhat predictable second document you’ll need to submit in support of your application is your bank statement.
+Also, a somewhat predictable second document you’ll need to submit in support of your application is your bank statement.
 It needs to cover any period in the last 12 months.
-This bank statement should clearly show a payment (s) of the pension into your bank account.
+In other words, this bank statement should clearly show a payment (s) of the pension into your bank account.
 They also accept the statement if it is in your partner’s name or paid into a joint account.

 If you expect your pension agency to increase payments or provide you with a lump sum in the near future (ideally with the next 12 months), then you should consider including this information too.
 Most likely that the decision-maker will disregard this information to calculate your Minimum Income Requirement.
 However, it will most definitely strengthen the credibility factor of the application, providing extra reassurance that you will not become a burden on the UK welfare system.